zaidolbap/sf-pang/README.md

 Open the folder in vscode and choose one of the following options:
 * start the *gdb pang* debugging configuration in vscode
-* run it via *CMake Tools* extension in vscode
+* run it via *CMake Tools* extension in vscode (make sure that your vscode terminal is in the project's root folder so all resources are found)

-Or you can run it directly via terminal:
+Or you can run it directly via terminal using the following commands from the project's root folder:

 Configure:
 ```